raul-ra/raul-ra/README.md

 ## Welcome to my Repository!

-💻 I'm Raúl, a Fullstack Developer Jr at Factoria F5 🚀 who decided to switch careers and enter this frustrating, yet fascinating world of web development.
+💻 I'm Raúl, a Web Developer 🚀 who decided to switch careers and enter this frustrating, yet fascinating world of web development.

 ## Skills 🛠️